 PIPA applies to personal information.
 In this context, "personal information" means both information that can identify an individual (e.g., name, home address, home phone number, ID numbers) and information about an identifiable individual (e.g., physical description, educational qualifications, blood type, health information).
-Personal information includes employee personal information, but not the name, job title, business address, telephone number or other contact information of an individual at a place of business.
+Personal information includes employee personal information, but not business contact information or work product information.

-The core principle of PIPA relevant to dietitians is that personal information should not be collected, used, or disclosed without the voluntary and informed consent of the individual.
-Under PIPA, dietitians have custody of the personal information they have collected and physical control of the documents/electronic data.
+The core principle of PIPA relevant to physical therapists is that personal information should not be collected, used, or disclosed without the voluntary and informed consent of the individual.

+Under PIPA, physical therapists have custody of the personal information they have collected and physical control of the documents/electronic data.
 They are accountable for any privacy breach that occurs to personal information in their custody and control, including any breach committed by an employee under their authority.